 Under the NECF you have the right to arrange for your meter to be tested if you believe it’s faulty.
-You should contact your retailer to make arrangements for a meter test.
+You should contact your energy retailer (retailer) to make arrangements for a meter test.
 However, if the meter is found to be working correctly, you can be charged for the cost of the meter test.
 This cost may vary, so you should confirm the amount you may be charged before asking for a meter test.

 My bill is based on an estimate—is this allowed?